Official state symbol Montana State Flag Adopted 1905 Standardized 1981

 State Flag of Montana

-The Montana state flag is the official banner representing Montana.
-A dark blue field covers the background.
+The Montana state flag serves as the official flag of Montana.
+A deep blue field forms the background.
 The state seal appears in the center showing a mountain landscape with a waterfall and river.

 Mining tools including a pick, shovel, and plow appear in the foreground.
 The state motto Oro y Plata curves on a ribbon.
 The word Montana sits above the seal in gold capital letters.
-Government buildings and schools across Montana fly this flag.
+The flag flies at government offices, schools, and public grounds throughout Montana, with wording tied to the Montana state motto.

 The flag represents Montana's natural resources and industries through the state seal.
 The mountains symbolize Montana's rugged terrain.
 The Great Falls represents the Missouri River and water resources.

 Mining tools in the seal show Montana's mining heritage.
 The plow represents agriculture.
-Together they emphasize the two foundations of Montana's early economy: mining and farming.
+Together they emphasize the two foundations of Montana's early economy: mining and farming, the same roots behind The Treasure State nickname.

 The motto Oro y Plata means Gold and Silver in Spanish.
 It references the precious metals that drew settlers to Montana Territory.
-The blue field represents the sky and connects Montana to other western states.
+The blue field represents the sky and connects Montana to other western states, while the metallic theme aligns with the Montana state colors page.

 Montana authorized its state flag in 1905.
 The legislature approved a design featuring the state seal on blue.
 Colonel Harry C. Kessler carried this flag when he led Montana troops during the Spanish-American War in 1898.
 The design gained popularity before official adoption.